 Almost all activities in industry or shipping are based on fossil energy and raw materials today.
 Unfortunately, it is those fossil fuels and the accompanying CO₂ emissions that are causing the climate problem.

-Precisely because Port of Antwerp-Bruges has an extensive ecosystem of industrial and logistical companies and the right know-how as to chemical processes, logistics, operations and infrastructure, it is the ideal hub for alternative energy flows.
+Precisely because Port of Antwerp-Bruges has an extensive ecosystem of industrial and logistical companies and the right know-how as to chemical processes, logistics, operations and infrastructure, it is the ideal bunker hub for alternative energy fuels.
 By making a full commitment to efficiency and circularity and switching to renewable sources and raw materials, we are making the move towards a climate-neutral economy.

 Green energy hub